jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Self-Evolved Intellect**
 Doctor Nemesis He only doubles the +ATK/+DEF from the Plot Twists (not the -ATK /-DEF).
 If the bonus from the Plot Twist is variable, like from the Plot Twist Nuhumans, calculate the variable first, then double it.
 Note: +1/+1 counters granted from a Plot Twist are unaffected by Dr. Nemesis.

+# Edwin
+Set: The Predator Battles
+Each copy of Edwin is Good until he uses “I Like it Here” (even if a previous one has become Evil).
+Each copy of Edwin can only use “I Like It Here” if that copy of the card has used “I Wouldn’t Do That.”

 # Ego
 Set: MCU Villains